Can I Remove the Doors Between My House and Conservatory?

 Internal Glazed Screens

 Install floor-to-ceiling internal glazed screens that maintain the visual connection while providing thermal separation.
-These can include sliding or folding elements for occasional full opening.

 Partial Opening

 Widen the existing opening and install minimal framing rather than complete removal.
-This reduces structural requirements while still dramatically improving the sense of connection.

 Common Misconceptions About Removing Conservatory Doors